Musical note: Distinguishing pitches of different octaves

-Two pitches that are any number of octaves apart (i.e. their fundamental frequencies are in a ratio equal to a power of two) are perceived as very similar.
+Two pitches that are any whole number of octaves apart (i.e. their fundamental frequencies are in a ratio equal to a power of two) are perceived as very similar.
 Because of that, all notes with these kinds of relations can be grouped under the same pitch class and are often given the same name.

 The top note of a musical scale is the bottom note's second harmonic and has double the bottom note's frequency.
 Because both notes belong to the same pitch class, they are often called by the same name.
 That top note may also be referred to as the "octave" of the bottom note, since an octave is the interval between a note and another with double frequency.